Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 Hello.java
 Hello.java
 ```
 Typing a single line duplicates into two.
 Using special characters breaks or changes the position of the cursor.
-The terminal is permanently unusable from now on and a new one needs to be created.
+The terminal is unusable until `<Ctrl> + C` is pressed.

 **2: With a directory as an argument**
+When the working directory is the `lecture` folder.
 ```
 [user@sahara ~/lecture1]$ cat messages/
 cat: messages/: Is a directory